-We seek to transform the systems and structures necessary for culturally affirming assessment of Black and Latino students and their social, emotional, and learning development.
+We seek to transform the systems and structures necessary for culturally affirming assessment of Black and Latinx students and their social, emotional, and learning development.

 AFG’s Advisory Council consists of leaders across the nation who are educators, founders, caregivers, activists, students, and researchers who share the program’s belief in Inclusive R&D. The Council will set the standard on what counts as evidence and influence AFG’s processes, goals, investment decisions, and overall outcomes during the program’s lifecycle.